UchuServer/UchuDocker/README.md

 docker-compose down
 ```

+## Applying changes to .env

+When applying any changes to the `.env` file after your initial `docker-compose up -d`, the changes aren't built into the container.
+First run `docker-compose build --no-cache` to apply your `.env` file changes after which `docker-compose up -d` can be used again to start up Uchu.
+Note that this is not required if you only changed the LU resource location before running your first `docker-compose up -d`, but is required for any subsequent changes.

 ## Adminer

 Uchu Docker also automatically runs [Adminer](https://www.adminer.org), which allows you to easily modify the Uchu database in a user friendly way.
-After running Uchu Docker you can access Adminer through your browser at 0.0.0.0:8080 (or at 0.0.0.0:$ADMINER_PORT if you changed this in the `.env` file).
+After running Uchu Docker you can access Adminer through your browser at 0.0.0.0:8080.
 Select the `PostgreSQL` database type, set the server to `db` and enter the credentials found in the `.env` file to login.
 More info on how to use Adminer can be found on their website.

-## World ports (Advanced)
+## Hosting (Advanced)

-If you wish to change the world ports, you can change the exposed ports in the `.env` file easily.
-The internal ports are locked by default to `2002` for the charater port and `10000-10100` for the api and world ports.
-If you wish to change these internal ports update the internal port values in the `.env` file.
-Ensure that `INTERNAL_API_PORT_RANGE` is updated to match your updated `INTERNAL_API_PORT` and `INTERNAL_MAX_WORLDS`.
+This Docker setup can be used to host Uchu as long as all ports are exposed (see the .env.sample file for all ports that need to be exposed).
+Do note that hosting Uchu on anything other than `localhost` requires a valid PFX certificate from a trusted CA like Let's Encrypt and therefore also a valid domain name.
+You *cannot* use a self signed certificate even if you first generate your own root certificate, as the TcpUdp mod does not look at the OS certificate store for valid root certificates.
+You can specify the path to your PFX certificate using the `$CERTIFICATE` environment variable.

+When hosting Uchu on a private network, for example in a LAN scenario, it might be a bit cumbersome to get a valid certficate and a domain.
+An alternative solution would be to run Uchu on a host device, find it's private network IP using `ipconfig` or `ifconfig` and port-forwarding all Uchu ports on `localhost` on client machines to the private network IP and the respective ports.
+This way clients on the private network can connect with Uchu through `localhost` and therefore no certificate is required.
+To ensure this works port-forward all the ports from the `.env` file on all client machines to the host machine.